Amos77Robert/segmentation-of-brain-tumors-without-AI/README.md

 # 🧠 Tumor Segmentation in CT Brain Scans

-This project performs image segmentation on CT brain images to identify and label tumor regions using thresholding and labeling techniques in Python.
+This project performs image segmentation on MRI brain images to identify and label tumor regions using binary masking and labeling techniques in Python.

 ---